RiotGamesCookbooks/rbenv-cookbook/README.md

-ruby_version | the ruby version and patch level you wish to install        | name force        | install even if this version is already present (reinstall) | false global       | set this ruby version as the global version                 | false
+ruby_version | the ruby version and patch level you wish to install        | name force        | install even if this version is already present (reinstall) | false global       | set this ruby version as the global version                 | false cwd          | if ruby_version is 'local', use this directory              |

 ### Examples